Booodaness/Scientific-Notes/Special Relativity/spacetime-interval.md

 it follows that given two events which have a finite duration of time $\Delta t$ between them, it is possible to choose a frame where the events are simultaneous, and vice-versa.
 This is the famous phenomenon of relativity of simulteinity.

-## Spacelike trajectories
+## Spacelike world lines
 ### Spacetime interval
 Suppose a body is travelling with $v>c$ in some reference frame.
-For such trajectories, $ds^2 < 0$,
+For such world lines, $ds^2 < 0$,

 $ds^2 = \left( c^2 - v^2 \right) dt^2 <0$

-Since the spacelike part of the spacetime interval is greater than the timelike part above, such trajectories are said to be spacelike.
+Since the spacelike part of the spacetime interval is greater than the timelike part above, such world lines are said to be spacelike.

 Note that $ds^2$ is negative and $ds^2 = - dL^2$.
-Therefore, the spacetime interval is numerically equal to $dL$, even though the scenario $ds^2 < 0$ is physically nonsensical (and so is measuring $+dL$, which requires an observer to travel along a spacelike trajectory).
+Therefore, the spacetime interval is numerically equal to $dL$, even though the scenario $ds^2 < 0$ is physically nonsensical (and so is measuring $+dL$, which requires an observer to travel along a spacelike world line).

-Nevertheless, since we are free to use mathematical quantities in themselves, the spacetime interval between two events is often defined as precisely the proper length between two simultaneous events in a frame travelling along a spacelike trajectory.
+Nevertheless, since we are free to use mathematical quantities in themselves, the spacetime interval between two events is often defined as precisely the proper length between two simultaneous events in a frame travelling along a spacelike world line.

 ### No body can travel faster than light
 Since $ds^2$ is invariant, $ds^2 < 0$ must be true along in the spacelike body's frame.
 However, in that frame, $v=0$ which gives $ds^2 = c^2 dt^2 >0$.
 The second condition is strong, as it follows from the [[postulates|principle of relativity]] that no matter the speed of a body in different inertial frames (be it lesser than $c$ or greater), in its own frame, there must be no way of telling if the body is moving.
 Therefore, in the body's frame, if $ds^2 > 0$ for the first case ($v<c$), the same must apply in the latter case ($v>c$).
 Moreover, this is true for non-uniform motion as it can be broken down into a series of instantaneously uniform motions.